vartomi/gui-tool/README.md

      |- siesta
      |- index.html # new file
   ```
+ 5. Finally you can test the generated ExtJS application just run the following command:

+    `gui-tool run`

+   > If you would like to open the application in browser in one step, you can use `-o <browser_name>` option.
+For example with usage of alias: `gui-tool run --open chrome`

+   > Not only the development version of the application can be started, but the builded version too.
+With `-p` or `--prod` flags the tool will start the production server as well.
+And if the `-o` or `--open` flag is also set with the `<browser_name>`, then the development and the production version of the application will be opened in two different tabs.

 <a name="specification"></a>
 ##**How to specify?**
 Gui-tool use an own specifcation schema to describe how the application should look like and what kind of models it has.
 In `specification` directory the `gui.yml` file is an example specification file.
 It's used by the application without given other specification file.